Name Resolution

 Function resolution

-A function reference is recognized by the mandatory trailing set of parentheses.
+A function reference is recognized by the trailing parentheses, and follows Object name resolution.

 Examples